nextgis/docs_ngweb/source/webmaps_admin.rst

 There could be several Web Maps in NextGIS Web.
 For example one map is for work, another is for public access and third is for testing of layer styles.

-Web Maps have their own URL addresses.
-You can manage display Web Map access permission for different users and groups.
+Each Web Map has its own URL address.
+Different access permissions for Web Map viewing can be set for users and groups.

 Web Map displays layers.
-User can turn Web Maps on and off.
-You can set the order for layers, define layers default visibility, create group layers.
+They can be turned on or off by the user.
+You can set the order of the layers, default layer visibility and create layer groups.
 Groups on a map do not relate to resource groups in the Control Panel.
 There is no option to transfer layers between groups.
 Groups may be nested.

 .. _ngw_map_create: